You are here:

 Source: Smithsonian National Museum of African American History

-How to cite: “Palante,” in New York City Civil Rights History Project, Accessed: [Month Day, Year], https://nyccivilrightshistory.org/topics/black-latina-women/young-lords/palante.
+How to cite: “Palante, cover,” Young Lords Party, in New York City Civil Rights History Project, Accessed: [Month Day, Year], https://nyccivilrightshistory.org/gallery/palante.

 - What text do you see on the cover?
 What images do you see on the cover?

-- How are the Young Lords using art to present themselves, their struggles, and their ideas for liberation?
+- How were the Young Lords using art to present themselves, their struggles, and their ideas for liberation?

-- How does Denise Oliver present herself in this cover?
+- How did Denise Oliver present herself in this cover?
 What representations of gender, including femininity and masculinity, do you see here?